Skip to content

 Pattern 4: Causal Tracing with Distributed Trace Context

-Wall-clock timestamps are insufficient to establish causality in parallel agent systems.
-Clock skew may invert the apparent order of causally related events.
-Distributed tracing propagates a trace context, trace ID, span ID, and parent span ID through every agent call, tool invocation, and sub-agent handoff, producing a causal DAG of execution rather than a time-ordered log.
+Wall-clock timestamps cannot establish causality when agents run concurrently; clock skew can invert the apparent order of causally related events.
+Distributed tracing solves this by propagating a trace context, trace ID, span ID, and parent span ID through every agent call, tool invocation, and sub-agent handoff, so the message-passing layer itself carries causal ordering automatically rather than relying on a developer to add it after the fact.

 Pattern 6: Deterministic Replay